lrug/lrug.org/source/meetings/2018/july/index.html.md

 > * The Fn project - an open source agnostic FaaS platform
 > * The Ruby FDK (Function Development Kit)
 > * With a bit of inspiration from William Shakespeare.

+### Food and Drinks

+{::sponsor name="thoughtbot" size="main" /}

+The nice people at [thoughtbot](https://www.thoughtbot.com/) are sponsoring this meeting by making some pizza and drinks available.
+These will be made available before the meeting downstairs in the Skills Matter bar area.
+There should be pizza suitable for vegetarian, vegan, and gluten-free diets and the drinks will be the full range from the skills matter bar, including alcoholic and soft options.

+Thanks, [thoughtbot](https://www.thoughtbot.com/), for supporting us!

 Afterwards
 ----------